alekseinovikov/KTypeParser/README.md

 MediaType - is an enum with media types that can be determined by MIME Type

+MediaType has field superType that is MediaSuperType.
+It represents short classification of the MediaTypes like:

+* OTHER
+* TEXT
+* IMAGE
+* AUDIO
+* VIDEO
+* APPLICATION

 Extension functions and coroutines are in upcoming changes plans

 Code example: